You don't need to explain!

 Losing our dogs is so hard and the pain and emptiness is so real.

+They are not just a dog.
+They are our best friends, our children, our family.
 It's okay to feel what you feel and it's okay to not be okay.

 Be prepared that many (most) people won't get that your world has just shattered into a million pieces.